 Many drug transactions occur on school grounds, where teens sell drugs to their peers.
 At school, teens have access to a larger pool of drugs than what they would be accustomed to seeing in their own social groups.

 Teenage drug dealers operate in shrouds of secrecy around campus, potentially making deals on a regular basis.
-Nearly 20% (1 in 5) of all high school students say that they have been sold, given, or offered drugs on school property.
+The CDC reports that 21.8% of all high school students say that they have been sold, given or offered drugs on school property.

-A large portion of the alcohol (and marijuana, in states where it is legal) that teenagers consume is originally obtained from bars and shops using a fake identification card.
+A large portion of the alcohol (and marijuana in states where it is legal) that teenagers consume is originally obtained from bars and shops using a fake identification card.
 A study on fake ID statistics found that about 12.5% of high school graduates use a fake ID to purchase alcohol before they start college.
-That number jumps dramatically, to 32.2%, when they are sophomore college students.
-Those who have a fake ID are much more likely to be heavy drinkers than those who do not.
+That number jumps dramatically to 32.2% when they are sophomore college students.
+Research indicates that those who have a fake ID are much more likely to be heavy drinkers than those who do not.